What Are Your Volunteering Options in Developing Countries?

 Look out for projects where volunteers will be working alongside actual scientists collecting data for their research, as this is means it is a legitimate conservation project and an opportunity to learn from a real expert.
 There are many gap year programs which involve cuddling animals in a wildlife park for a few weeks in a wildlife park but think about the long-term conservation aims of these kind of projects and how effective they are.

-Also look out for organisations which demonstrate how they involve local communities in their conservation projects, as it can be a real issue if the presence of the volunteering team and conservation activities are not supported local people.
+Also look out for organisations which demonstrate how they involve local communities in their conservation projects, as it can be a real issue if the presence of the volunteering team and conservation activities are not supporting local people.

 Other types of gap year programs involve teaching English to children in schools.
 If you don't have a teaching qualification, make sure your role will be as an assistant to a permanent teacher rather than taking the classes yourself, as this will be more beneficial to the children and ensure locally employed teachers are not displaced by volunteers.
 You should also find out from the organisation what you will be expected to teach and how this fits in with the wider curriculum – you don't want to end up teaching exactly the same English lessons that previous volunteers have taught.